 You need the certificate also for all flights and for sea travel.
 By rail, you only need the certificate for high-speed trains, Intercity and Intercity notte, and for regular buses if the journey passes through more than two regions.

 All travelers must register online using the Passenger Locator Form PLF.
 At the end of the registration you will receive a QR code and a pdf file.
 When entering the country, the printed form is required.
 In case of technical problems you can also fill out the form manually (form as pdf).

-Entry with the green certification and a negative test within the last 72 hours (48 hours for Great Britain) is allowed for travelers from Albania, Saudi Arabia, Armenia, Australia, Azerbaijan, Bosnia and Herzegovina, Brunei, Canada, United Arab Emirates, Japan, Jordan, Lebanon, Kosovo, Moldova, Montenegro, New Zealand, Qatar, United Kingdom of Great Britain and Northern Ireland (including Gibraltar, Isle of Man, Channel Islands, British bases on the island of Cyprus), Republic of Korea, Republic of North Macedonia, Serbia, Singapore, United United States of America, Ukraine, Taiwan, Hong Kong Special Administrative Regions and Macau.
+Entry with the green certification and a negative test within the last 72 hours (48 hours for Great Britain) is allowed for travelers from Saudi Arabia, Australia, Bahrain, Canada, Chile, United Arab Emirates, Japan, Jordan, Kosovo, Israel, Kuwait, New Zealand, Qatar, Rwanda, United Kingdom of Great Britain and Northern Ireland (including Gibraltar, Isle of Man, Channel Islands, and British bases on the island of Cyprus and excluding territories not on the European mainland), Republic of Korea, Singapore, United States of America, Ukraine, Uruguay, Taiwan, Hong Kong and Macao Special Administrative Regions.
 Without a certificate and test, travelers from these countries are subject to a quarantine of 5 days with a subsequent test.
 These travelers must report their arrival to the local health department (ASL), tel.
 800 118 800.